Start point - Layby on south

 The view from here is similar to

-Orrest.
-It was very boggy in places.
-In one field was a number of
+In one field there were a number of

 cows and calves, including this one.

-This led on through the woods and then out over open pastures to
+This led on through the woods and then out to cross pastures to

 the A591 and the start.

-dry out and have our picnic, as we were all ravenous by now.
-Dad
+dry out and have our picnic, as I am ravenous now."

 tea.
-Well you might well know that there was bound to be cake!
+You might well know that there was bound to be cake!

 bagged Orrest Head, while we all bagged Allen Knott.